Searching ...

 With its charming downtown area, Dunedin is perfect for those looking for an artsy vibe.
 It’s a special place in Pinellas County that retains the charm of its Scottish founders, including annual events celebrating the culture and heritage of Scotland.

-But there’s more to this city than just an old-world vibe: gorgeous beaches on the Gulf Coast are accessible via a short drive down Edgewater Drive (US 19).
+But there’s more to this city than just an old-world vibe in the historic district: gorgeous beaches on the Gulf Coast are accessible via a short drive down Edgewater Drive (US 19).
 Honeymoon Island State Park awaits over Causeway Blvd.
-Use it as a launching point for the top-rated Caladesi Island State Park and its unspoiled beaches.
+Use it as a launching point for the top-rated Caladesi Island State Park, Honeymoon Island, and their unspoiled beaches.
+Caladesi’s white sandy beaches also frequently make lists as the best in the nation.
+They stay more pristine because you need a boat to reach them, but that’s part of the charm.
+A day trip here is a world apart from the excitement of Tampa Bay living.

 Land O’Lakes